across the world

 In such a situation, outsourcing insurance back-office processes is a viable option since it lets insurers gain access to technology and an expert team, lowering their workload at the same time.

 Digitalization has definitely refined the insurance processes, and it will continue to do so in the future as well.
-It is not just the insurers who benefit from digitalization but customers as well who are looking for enhanced service quality and personalization.
+Digitalization benefits not only insurers but also customers.
+Customers seek improved service quality and personalization.

 During worldwide crises like coronavirus, technology and outsourcing are the best options for insurers to provide continuous services to their customers.